ecomba/osx-setup/README.md

 # osx-setup

-This is a set of installation scripts that will get my environment going.

-**WARNING!!!**
-_This installation script is not ready yet and has not been tested on any "empty" environment.
-I am just setting everything up to make sure I don't forget anything._
+I wanted to make the installation of a new computer as easy as possible, borrowing the ideas of [Homebrew](http://brew.sh), I made the setup to be installable without having to clone a repo (_the installation will still clone the repo to your home directory, but into the `.osx-setup` directory_).

+## WARNING!!!
+_This installation script has been made for me and me only.
+If it renders your system unusable remember that you used it **AT YOUR OWN RISK**.

 ## What will this do

+- Install homebrew
-- Install homebrew and install the needed formulae.
+- Install and configure the [fish shell](http://fishshell.com/)
+- Install all the formulae I use normally (_and some others_)
-- Install cask and install software.
+- Install all the vim bundles and configure my vim environment
-- Install vim and configure it (plugins, etc)
+- Install and configure my tmux environment
-- Configure fish and the location of the different directories.
+- Install cask and install some of the software I use (_and some others_)

 ## Installation

-I wanted to make the installation as easy as possible, borrowing the ideas of [Homebrew](http://brew.sh), I made the setup to be installable without having to clone a repo by hand (_it will still clone the repo to your home directory, but into the `.osx-setup` directory_).

-If you want to install (**AT YOUR OWN RISK!**) run:
+If you want to install my configuration (**AT YOUR OWN RISK!**) run:

 ```
 curl -s https://raw.githubusercontent.com/ecomba/osx-setup/master/bootstrap.sh